 STEM Grant Opportunities for Community Colleges

-The Advanced Technological Education (ATE) program focuses on the education of technicians for the high-technology fields that drive our nation’s economy.
+The opens in a new windowAdvanced Technological Education (ATE) program focuses on the education of technicians for the high-technology fields that drive our nation’s economy.
 The program involves partnerships between academic institutions and industry to promote improvement in the education of science and engineering technicians at the undergraduate and secondary school levels.
 The ATE program supports curriculum development; professional development of college faculty and secondary school teachers; career pathways to two-year colleges from secondary schools and from two-year colleges to four-year institutions; and other activities.
 Another goal is articulation between two-year and four-year programs for K-12 prospective STEM teachers that focus on technological education.
 The program invites research proposals that advance the knowledge base related to technician education.
-The deadline to apply for funding in 2023 is October 5.
-Please review the ATE solicitation here.
+The 2024 ATE Program Solicitation is opens in a new windowavailable here.
+Grant Submission Deadline: October 3, 2024.

 Recent Community College Daily Articles about ATE